FFTYYY/mouseless/README.md

     },[])

-    // if `nodename` is current activated, give it a solid border. const make_styles = (nodename: string)=>{
+    // if a node is current activated, give it a solid border. const make_styles = (nodename: string)=>{
         if(node == nodename){
             return {style: {